-Select both sleeve patterns, and select [Right Click]>[Active].
+Select both sleeve patterns, and [Right Click] > [Active].

 When active is selected, the transparent pattern will return to the original white state.

-We will proceed to stitch the sleeves.
-Please refer to the image below, and perform the stitch settings.
+We will proceed to stitching the sleeves.
+Please refer to the image below and perform the stitch settings.

-Stitch the sleeve bottoms, as in the red circled area in the image.
+Stitch the sleeve bottoms, as shown in the red area in the image.